Apple Vision Pro: a revolution for professionals?

 A Turning point for XR

 At first, it looks like an exercise in a business school.
-Given the records of Apple to choose a market and come with a product that leapfrog all others, what would an Apple XR headset looks like.
-Think about what was different between the Macintosh and the IBM PC, the iPhone and the iPad or the iPod and the other mp3 players at that time.
+Given the records of Apple to choose a market and come with a product that leapfrogs all others, what would an Apple XR headset look like?
+Think about what was different between the Macintosh and the IBM PCs or between iPod and other mp3 players at that time.
 From this, extrapolate an Apple XR headset in 2023!

 But this is not a student project.
-The product is real, it looks like being finished and will be available in volume in a not-so-distant future.
+The product is real, it's almost ready and will be available to consumers in a not-so-distant future.
 We are not talking about a Kickstarter project here.
 The whole thing is real.

 This is the second time that the XR market gets such a blessing by a big player.
 The last time was when Facebook jumped in.
-The fact that such a big company supported the technology had a ripple effect and soon the XR industry was started.
+The fact that such a big company supported the technology had a ripple effect and it gave a boost to the XR industry launch.

-It is very likely that the Apple Vision Pro will have the same effect.
+It is very likely that the Apple Vision Pro will have the same level of impact.

-Unfortunately, at TechViz we did not get the chance to test the headset, so we must rely on other’s hands-on and announced features.
+Unfortunately, at TechViz, we did not get the chance to test the headset, so we must rely on other’s hands-on experiences and announced features.
 Fortunately, the keynote came with a complete range of details of each feature, as well as use cases and benefits.

-Some capabilities are totally new in a commercial product, such as the EyeSight screen that let people see your face.
-Dome have been available for some time on other head mounted device (eye tracking, face tracking, head-tracking, video passthrough, hand tracking, integration of 2D apps, big screen videos...) but comes at a much higher quality than anything else.
+Some features are totally new for a commercial product, such as the EyeSight screen that lets others see your face.
+Some others have already been available on other HMDs (eye tracking, face tracking, head tracking, video passthrough, hand tracking, 2D apps integration, full-screen videos...) but the Apple's ones offer a much higher quality.

 “Apple Vision Pro relies solely on your eyes, hands and voice You browse the system simply by looking.
 App icons come to life when you look at them; simply tap your fingers together to select, and gently flick to scroll.”